 States may also collect additional information, such as the geographic region within the state or subcategories within the broader lines of business.
 If several years of systematic complaint information are available, it is possible to complement snapshots of current complaint data with a dynamic view of complaint trends over time.

 However, in order for complaint data to be useful, states need to be diligent about ensuring that there is consistency from state to state in how complaints are defined and characterized.
-For example, a state may decide to break down a category in the Complaints Database System (CDS) into more detailed subcategories, but should not be replaced with a framework that draws the lines between categories in a totally different way.
+For example, a state may decide to break down a category in the CDS into more detailed subcategories, but should not be replaced with a framework that draws the lines between categories in a totally different way.

 3. Calculating Complaint Ratios by Number of Policies